-Questions like this give you a better opportunity to tie your capabilities to a company's strategic initiatives, thus giving you a better chance of standing out among other salespeople.
+Questions like this give you a better opportunity to tie your capabilities to a company's priorities, giving you a better chance of standing out from other salespeople.

 Finally, spend some time learning more about the person who will be your contact at the company.
-It is always better to relate to your prospect on a personal level: we all suffer from information overload and any untargeted messages will fall on deaf ears.
+It's always better to relate to your prospect on a personal level: we all suffer from information overload and any untargeted messages will fall on deaf ears.

 Proper research will allow you to speak the prospect's language, engage in a conversation that adds value, while accentuating your credibility as an expert.

 Most importantly with any research that you have done on a prospect, make sure it's easily at hand in any kind of follow up calls.
-Why wow the person on an initial call, only to seem a bit vacant in the second or third call, because that research is not at hand again.
+Why wow the person on an initial call, only to seem a bit vacant in the second or third call, because that research is not available.

 3) Compile qualifying questions

-Now that you understand your prospect and their industry more, compile a list of questions that will give you a feel for what their biggest problems are.
+Now you understand your prospect and their industry more, put together a list of questions that will give you a feel for what their biggest problems are.

 Unfortunately, many salespeople tend to go into a call with only a vague idea of what they want to know.
 Stand out by compiling the right questions and arrange them in a logical order.

-Suss out the required information by avoiding questions that can be answered with a simple "yes" or "no".
+Work out what's likely to be needed by avoiding "closed" questions -- those that can be answered with a simple "yes" or "no".
 Some open-ended questions that work well include:

-- What are the challenges and objectives you are currently facing?
+- What are the challenges and objectives you are facing at the moment?

-- How long have these challenges affected the firm?
+- How long have these challenges affected the company?

-- Which individuals will be involved in the decision making process?
+- Who will be involved in the decision making process?

-- Are you considering other firms?
-What do you need to know to make an informed choice between these firms?
+- What do you need to know to make an informed choice between suppliers?

-- Has your organization invested in a similar solution in the past?
+- How has your organization invested in a similar solution in the past?